7 Tips for Taking Good Travel Photos of Yourself

 7) Buy a travel-sized tripod/ Bluetooth remote

-This tripod and remote have helped me SO many times when I've wanted to take a photo of myself and no one was around.
+This Joby gorilla tripod and Bluetooth remote have helped me SO many times when I've wanted to take a photo of myself and no one was around.
 It's a good investment and not too expensive.
 I usually only take photos from my phone with this.
-For a cheaper option, this tripod and remote set is fine for smartphones only - I would not recommend mounting an expensive camera on this as it's not sturdy.
+For a cheaper option, this aluminum tripod and remote set by Acuvar is fine for smartphones only - I would not recommend mounting an expensive camera on this as it's not sturdy.
 Alternatively, you can use the timer on your camera instead of a remote.

 Thanks for reading!